ctf0/blank-line-organizer/README.md

 ### Notes

-- instead of going through the document line by line to check for emptiness, we use simple regex to remove what dont need "much faster & more performant"
+- instead of going through the document line by line to check for emptiness, we use simple regex to remove what we dont need "much faster & more performant"